 The main selling point of the Glute Strap is that it transfers the resistance from whatever you attach the strap to, straight into your heel.
 If you’ve done any butt exercises before, you’ll most likely have heard the advice “push through your heels” – well, the Glute Strap allows you to do exactly that.

 Compare this to a traditional ankle cuff strap which fastens around the ankle.
 The point of attachment not around your foot, it’s higher up on your lower leg.
 This is much less ideal for glute exercises such as cable kick backs, and because of the poor transfer of weight, many people struggle to feel these exercises in their butt.

 How It Works

-The video below introduces the glute strap and shows how it works with cable kick backs and donkey kicks.
+The video below introduces the glute strap and shows how it works for donkey kicks using a cable machine.

-The black band of the Glute Strap loops low around your foot instead of around your ankle, like a regular ankle cuff would.
+The main band of the Glute Strap loops low around your foot instead of around your ankle, like a regular ankle cuff would.

 The two metal loops are then attached by carabiner clips to a cable resistance machine, or a set of resistance bands like these.

 As for exercises to be used with the Glute Strap, the makers of this great little device also have a free youtube channel showing how to do a heap of different butt-building exercises and others that all use the Glute Strap.

 Not all of these exercises are butt exercises, but the demonstrations are good for giving you some idea of how to use this strap in your workouts.